 In 1942, two men by the names of Russell Gray and Robert Cone co-founded Graco in Philadelphia, PA.
 They began by fabricating car parts.
 Years later, Gray made the decision to leave the company and Cone hired an engineer to produce gear for babies.
 The new Graco's first product was an infant swing inspired by a coworker who used an outdoor glider, to soothe their crying newborn.
 Graco quickly became the world's leading manufacturer of baby products with a variety of strollers, highchairs, walkers and more.

-The graph gives the overall scores for the products tested in this review, with the Graco Dream Suite (in blue) is the second lowest ranking bassinet in this review.
+This chart gives the overall scores for the products tested in this review, with the Graco Dream Suite (in blue) ranking lower than most of the competition.

 The sections outlined below include details on the performance of the Dream Suite compared to the competition.